tommymcdonald/generate/README.md

-If you want to use this, move the `gen` file to your `/usr/bin` directory and run the `gen 'filetype' filename` command.
+If you want to use this, move the `gen` file to your `/usr/bin` directory and run the `gen 'filename' 'filetype'` command.

 Currently added and supported filetypes are: